TypQxQ/Klipper_ToolChanger/README.md

   * Mean Layer time Standby mode. - Save time at every layerchange and at toolchange set to mean time of last 3 layers *2 or at last layer *1.5 with a Maximum and a minimum time.
 Needs to be analyzed further.
   * Save the time it was in Standby last time and apply a fuzzfactor.
 Put tool in standby and heatup with presumption that next time will be aproximatley after the same time as last. +/- Fuzzfactor.
 * Implement Fan Scale.
 Can change fan scale for diffrent materials or tools from slicer at toolchange.
 Maybe max and min too?
 * Save pressure avance per tool to be restored on toolchange.
 Also between virtual tools.
-Check Slicer output first if this is needed or can be put in Filament.
-But then the filament in diffrent tools??
+Check Slicer output first if this is needed or can be put in Filament custom gcode.

 ## G-Code commands:
 * `TOOL_LOCK` - Lock command
 * `TOOL_UNLOCK` - Unlock command
+* `Tn` - T0, T1, T2, etc...
+A select command is created for each tool.
 * `T_1` - Dropoff the current tool without picking up another tool
 * `SET_AND_SAVE_FAN_SPEED` - Set the fan speed of specified tool or current tool if no `P` is supplied.
 Then save to be recovered at ToolChange.
   * `S` - Fan speed 0-255 or 0-1, default is 1, full speed.